Twisthink works with Aircuity to Build User Interface Design with Powerful Airside Efficiency Software, Creating Aircuity 2.0 Tool Suite

 Pro + All circle shapes ties back to original dashboard circles, it follows users' left to right reading behaviors which made the essential graphic easier to see.

 Creating a simple and elegant dashboard is the goal of this project.
-In early prototypes, we placed many temporary numbers and texts in the dashboard as talk points while reviewing with stakeholders.
-After many rounds of collaboration, we eliminated many unnecessary data and functions, simplified and created better user interfaces and experiences.
-At final iteration, we adjusted some text alignment issues and plugged real data into the chart.
-At the end, we made an online mockup to let users walk through all process.
+In early prototypes, I placed many temporary numbers and texts in the dashboard as talk points while reviewing with stakeholders.
+After many rounds of collaboration, I eliminated many unnecessary data and functions, simplified and created better user interfaces and experiences.
+At final iteration, I adjusted some text alignment issues and plugged real data into the chart.
+At the end, I made an online mockup to let users walk through all process.

 After many rounds of iterations

-Based on Aircuity's brand color, we developed a series of related color palette to match it, a few bright and warm ones used as signs of warning to attract user's attention.
+Based on Aircuity's brand color, numbers of related color palettes were developed , a few bright and warm ones used as signs of warning to attract user's attention.

 Final dashboard design